 I am really enjoying my third snowless winter down here in Florida.
 I don’t miss the icy roads, shoveling snow, or coming up with creative ways to cover every inch of skin before going outside.
 Still, there is one advantage to the blistering cold and that is having an excuse to make some delicious comfort food to warm our bellies.
 Now that there is finally a bit of a “chill” here (62°F) I’m looking to some of my favorite season-appropriate recipes.
-This potato soup recipe is my dad’s.
+This Creamy Potato & Bacon Soup recipe is my dad’s.
 It soothes my soul and eases my homesickness.
 (And helps me not miss my dad so much.)

 You’re gonna love how this recipe starts.
 Are you ready?

 Fry a whole pound of bacon until crisp.